 Sooooo…you’ve volunteered to host a bunch of teens (or just two) at your house for an epic sleepover, and you’re wondering what’s 100 things to do at a sleepover to keep them occupied?

-Fortunately for you, I used to go to what my group of teen friends used to call “Thunderplunks” every few months when I was a teenager.
+Fortunately for you, I used to meet up with my own group of teen friends for “Thunderplunks” – what we used to call slumber parties – every few months.

-So, I’ve got some experience filling up time with a bunch of fun for a group of teens!
+So, I’ve got some experience filling up time with a bunch of fun sleepover ideas and sleepover activities for a group of teens!

-Read through this list of 100 things to do at a sleepover, then talk over ideas with your teen so that the both of you agree.
+Read through this list of 100 things to do at a sleepover, then talk over sleepover ideas and sleepover activities with your teen for their next slumber party so that both of you agree.